-You wonder if he really is in love with you.
+You wonder if they really are in love with you.

-You start interpreting his actions as signs that he is going to leave you: a text that he didn’t answer right away, an evening where you sensed something was just “off” with him, a suspicion—unfounded but present nonetheless—that he might be seeing another woman.
+You start interpreting their actions as signs that they will leave you – a text that they didn’t answer right away, an evening where you sensed something was just “off” with them, a suspicion—unfounded but present nonetheless—that he might be seeing another woman.

-Does this anxiety and paranoia sound familiar?
+Does this anxiety and paranoia in relationships sound familiar?
 Do you recognize this pattern in yourself?